-Manufacturers supplying to the European market must affix the mark of conformity to approved equipment or materials as previously discussed.
+Manufacturers supplying to the UK or European market must affix the UK or European mark of conformity to approved equipment or materials as previously discussed.
 In addition, they will need to supply a "Declaration of Conformity."
 This declaration is a descriptive document issued by the manufacturer and supplied to the customer.
-Manufacturers should review the most current EC regulations to ensure the most up to date requirements for declarations of conformity.
+Manufacturers should review the most current UK or EC regulations to ensure the most up to date requirements for declarations of conformity.